vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 Microsoft Defender for Office 365 provides an attack simulation training if you are licensed for Microsoft Defender for Office 365 Plan 2 _(add-on licenses or included in subscriptions such as Microsoft 365 E5)_.
 Without the need for third-party phishing simulations, this attack simulation training can be easily set up in the Defender portal.

-This blog focuses on what the user sees and is an extension of the Microsoft Learn documentation, which already provides a good explanation of how to set up the attack simulation in the Defender portal.
+This blog focuses more on the user part of the attack simulation and is an extension of the Microsoft Learn documentation, which already provides a good explanation of how to set up the attack simulation in the Defender portal.
 We will definitely have a summary of the configuration part as well.

 ## Start using MDO's attack simulation training